 If you are looking for something you do not see here, we are willing to customize.
 Please contact us with your ideas.

 The Banjo Factory is open January through October.
-I have an annual commitment which takes me to the North Pole near the end of the year, so any orders placed after October, will not be filled until after the New Year.
+I have an annual commitment which takes me to the North Pole near the end of the year.